hkiyomaru/sixteen/README.md

 This product is writen in Python2.7.9.

-Install all dependence by this command.
+This command provides all dependence.

 ```
 $ pip install -r requirements.txt